-Latini, of Ewing-based Latini and Gleitz Planning explains it all plus his passion for New Jersey.
+Latini, of Ewing-based Latini and Gleitz Planning, says that his efforts with the APA are a result of his passion for New Jersey.

 At first, Latini was an athlete.
 He played football at Ewing High School before enrolling at Trenton State College (now The College of New Jersey).
-The oldest of four brothers, he transferred to Rutgers University after a stint at MCCC, and he discovered the field of study he’s now so dedicated to, he moved from Manhattan to Bordentown to make it his life’s work in his home state.
+The oldest of four brothers, he transferred to Rutgers University after a stint at MCCC, and he discovered the field of study he’s now so dedicated to

 “My major was environmental planning and design.
 At first I wanted to do sports medicine.
 But I met a sound engineer while I was doing music photography work who talked about the environment and I started to gain a deeper appreciation for it,” he says.